Meta Ads vs Google Demand Gen for Ecommerce: Which Channel Drives Better ROI?

-In this article, we’ll explain what Platform Comparable metrics are, why they matter, and how to use them to evaluate and improve your Google Demand Gen campaigns with confidence.
+In this article, we’ll explain what Platform Comparable metrics are, why they matter for ecommerce advertising, and how to use them to properly evaluate, optimize, and scale your Google Demand Gen campaigns with confidence.

 Table of Contents: